 There is no denying that asparagus is just one of those versatile vegetables that can be served in so many different ways all year round.
-Like many, roasted asparagus is one of my go-to side dishes when I need something quick and delicious.
+Whether you prefer roasted asparagus or sauteed asparagus, this green spring vegetable is one of my go-to side dishes when I need something quick and delicious.

 I love this recipe because it: